 What do you enjoy about your job?

-What's your Bendigo Story?
+What's your Bendigo story?

-What's your guilty TV pleasure TV shows
+What's your guilty pleasure TV show of choice?

 Have you signed up to the Bendigo Advertiser's daily newsletter and breaking news emails?
 You can register below and make sure you are up to date with everything that's happening in central Victoria.